 - Wind and warm bottom layers.

-Rather than heavy ski pants, I wore a combination of performance fleece sweatpants (like these from REI) and a waterproof wind shell pant (like these from Columbia).
+Rather than heavy ski pants, I wore a combination of performance fleece sweatpants (like these from Columbia) and a waterproof wind shell pant (like these from Columbia).
 The fleece pants were comfortable for lounging in the hotel and the wind pants pack small.
 You could also use a combo waterproof/fleece pant like these winter hikers, but you may still want to pair them with a wind pant.

 - A dual layer glove/mitten system.